Generic Email Settings

 It's correct for the username and the email address to be the same.
 The username must be all lowercase.

-Optionally, your mail program may support SSL/TLS security encryption for incoming mail.
+Optionally, your mail program may support TLS security encryption (previously known as “SSL”) for incoming mail.
 If so, you can turn on that option.
-The “port number” to use depends on whether you’re using SSL or TLS:
+The “port number” depends on the type of encryption your program uses:

-• IMAP with no encryption, or with TLS (“STARTTLS”) encryption: port 143
+- IMAP with no encryption, or with “STARTTLS” encryption: port 143

-• IMAP with old-style SSL encryption: port 993
+- IMAP with implicit (forced) TLS encryption: port 993

 If your mail program has an option to use something called "Secure Password Authentication", be sure not to use it.
 It would enable a setting that works only with certain brands of mail servers, but breaks compatibility with other mail servers, including the ones we use.
 It is not required for security.